It's becoming increasingly clear that savvy front offices are no longer waiting until the Trade Deadline to make their moves.

 A's receive: RHP Blake Treinen, LHP Jesus Luzardo, 3B Sheldon Neuse

-The Nationals addressed a weak spot with the additions of Doolittle and Madson to their bullpen last season, and Doolittle has turned in an All-Star campaign in 2018.
-However, the A's landed a gem in Treinen, who is under control through 2020 and has recorded a 0.94 ERA while also making the All-Star team this year.
-Additionally, Luzardo is the A's No. 1 prospect (20th overall), while Neuse ranks ninth.
+The Nationals addressed a weak spot by adding Doolittle and Madson to their bullpen during the 2017 season, and Doolittle turned in an All-Star campaign in 2018.
+However, the A's landed a gem in Treinen, who is under control through 2020 and recorded a 0.78 ERA while also making the All-Star team last year.
+Additionally, Luzardo is the A's No. 1 prospect (15th overall), while Neuse ranks ninth.

 Cubs acquire LHP Jose Quintana from White Sox